 What is the best guitar capo right now?

-G7th’s Performance 3 ART capo came out earlier this year and we’ve been mightily impressed with it.
-Reasonably lightweight, hugely robust and almost as quick to adjust as the mightily convenient quick-release spring-clamp design, the basics are more than covered here.
+G7th’s Performance 3 ART capo came out a little while back and we’ve been mightily impressed with it so far.
+Reasonably lightweight, built to last and almost as quick to adjust as the mightily convenient quick-release spring-clamp design, the basics are more than covered here.

 You also get the benefit of the company’s Adaptive Radius Technology.
-More on fretboard radiuses below, suffice to say the G7th can be used with flat and curved fretboards alike with only minimal tuning compromises.
-Striking a balance of simplicity, ease of use and overall quality, we’d happily part with our cash for a G7th, despite the premium price tag.
+You'll learn more on fretboard radiuses below, but suffice to say the G7th can be used with both flat and curved fretboards with only minimal tuning compromises.
+Striking a fine balance between simplicity, ease of use and overall quality, we’d happily empty our wallets for the G7th, despite the higher-than-average price tag.

-Buying a capo?
-Confused by all this talk about fretboard radiuses?
-Well, radius refers to the curvature of this vital part of your guitar.
-Some guitars (certain vintage Fenders for example) have rounded boards; others are near flat.
-We won't go into the relative benefits here, suffice to say that this represents a compromise in capo design.
+You might be confused by all this talk of fretboard radiuses, but you needn't be.
+Radius refers to the curvature of this vital part of your guitar.
+Some guitars (like certain vintage Fenders) feature rounded boards, where others are near flat.
+While each has its own benefits, suffice to say that different fretboard designs represent a compromise in capo design.

 - These are the best electric guitar strings in the world right now

 - More of an acoustic aficionado?
-These are the best acoustic guitar strings
+Try the best acoustic guitar strings

-Bung a rounded capo on a flat fretboard (or vice versa) and you’ll end up with string buzz (where strings aren’t fully clamped) and poor tuning (where strings are pushed sharp from over-tightening the capo).
+Fix a rounded capo on a flat fretboard (or vice versa) and you’ll end up with unwanted string buzz (the noise made where strings aren’t fully clamped) and poor tuning (where strings are pushed sharp from over-tightening the capo).
 In a perfect world every capo would apply even force across all six strings (and at every fret position), preventing these problems.

-Ultimately you need to choose a capo that fits your guitar.
+Ultimately your first consideration when choosing one of the best capos is to choose one that fits your guitar.
 Most brands offer a range, so if you see a capo you like, there’ll probably be one to fit.
-Generally, they can be divided into radiused capos for rounder fretboards; flatter designs, typically for shreddy SuperStrats and classical guitars; and all-in-ones - capos that either accommodate different radiuses (such as the G7th) or incorporate both a flat surface and a rounded one into their design (check out the Ernie Ball Axis Capo below).
+Generally, they can be divided into radiused capos for rounder fretboards; flatter designs, typically for shreddy SuperStrats and classical guitars; and all-in-ones – capos that either accommodate different radiuses (such as the G7th) or incorporate both a flat surface and a rounded one into their design (for this you might want to check out the Ernie Ball Axis Capo, below).

-- Ready to get gigging?
-You'll need one of the best guitar straps possible
+- Looking to enhance playing comfort?
+You'll need one of the best guitar straps

-- Get plugged in securely with one of the best guitar cables right now
+- Plug in with confidence using the best guitar cables

-There are various capo architectures available each with their pros and cons – but the fretboard radius issue is your biggest concern.
-After that, it’s a toss up between ergonomics and build quality.
-With that in mind, we’ve only recommended hardwearing, robust capos here in our list.
+There are various capo architectures available, and each have their pros and cons – but the fretboard radius issue is your biggest concern.
+After that, it’s a toss up between ergonomics and build quality (and hey, it helps if it looks cool too, right?).
+With that in mind, we’ve only recommended hardwearing, robust capos here in our list of the best guitar capos.
 If it’s made of fabric, plastic or elastic, it’s out!

 You can buy a capo for less than 10 bucks, so what’s G7th’s big idea charging just shy of $55?
 Can it really be worth the outlay?